Sustainability and Consumer Protection

 Programme details:

-The summer school on Sustainability and Consumer Protection in the EU offers an in-depth exploration of the intersection between sustainability and consumer protection in the European Union, focusing on policy developments, legal frameworks and practical applications.
-The programme is designed for law students and other interested participants who seek a deeper understanding of how EU regulations shape sustainable consumption, corporate responsibility, and consumer rights.
+The Summer School on Sustainability and Consumer Protection in the EU offers an in-depth exploration of the intersection between sustainability and consumer protection in the European Union, focusing on policy developments, legal frameworks and practical applications.
+The program is designed for law students and other interested participants who seek a deeper understanding of how EU regulations shape consumer rights in order to promote sustainable lifestyles.

-A strong focus will be placed on real-world applications, enabling participants to analyze regulatory enforcement mechanisms, assess corporate sustainability claims, and propose solutions to contemporary legal challenges.
-The programme also includes guest lectures from legal practitioners, policymakers and consumer advocates, providing insights into the evolving regulatory landscape.
+There will be a strong focus on real-world applications, enabling participants to analyse regulatory enforcement mechanisms, assess corporate sustainability claims and propose solutions to contemporary legal challenges.
+The programme also includes a final moot court simulation, in which students can apply what they have learnt over the preceding five days.

-The summer school will be led by Assoc.
-Prof. Blanka Vítová (Palacký University in Olomouc, Faculty of Law) and dr. Rita Simon (Palacký University Olomouc, Faculty of Law) alongside distinguished experts, including:
+The summer school will be led by Assoc. prof. Blanka Vítová and Dr. iur Rita Simon (Palacký University in Olomouc, Faculty of Law) alongside distinguished experts, including:

-• Assoc.
-Prof. Monika Jagielska, PhD, DLitt – University of Silesia in Katowice, Faculty of Law and Administration
+• Assoc. prof. Monika Jagielska – University of Silesia in Katowice, Faculty of Law and Administration

-• Assoc.
-Prof. Dr. Zsolt Hajnal, PhD – University of Debrecen, Faculty of State and Law, Department of European Law and International Law
+• Assoc. prof. Zsolt Hajnal – University of Debrecen, Faculty of State and Law, Department of European Law and International Law

 • Jie Ouyang, LL.M, MA – University of Groningen, Law Faculty